-The Work Programme began in Great Britain in June 2011 and is part of a number of welfare to work reforms aimed at getting unemployed people into sustained work.
+The Work Programme began in Great Britain in June 2011 and was part of a number of welfare to work reforms aimed at getting unemployed people into sustained work.

-It uses private and public companies, called providers, to find work for claimants transferred to them from Jobcentre Plus at specified points in their claim.
-The providers are primarily paid for defined outcomes related to sustained employment.
+It used private and public companies, called Providers, to find work for claimants transferred to them from Jobcentre Plus at specified points in their claim.
+The Providers were primarily paid for defined outcomes related to sustained employment.